Our temporary, reusable containment panels meet ASTM E84 Class A performance guidelines for smoke and fire.

 Class A Fire & Smoke Rated

-The best-known test for evaluating building materials for fire safety is the American Society for Testing and Materials (ASTM) Test Method E-84, commonly known as the tunnel test.
+The best-known test for evaluating building materials for fire safety is the American Society for Testing and Materials (ASTM) Test Method E84, commonly known as the tunnel test.
 This test measures a material’s reaction after being exposed to fire, in terms of flame spread and smoke density.
 Through the

-Not all containment systems on the market have been tested or only some components of them have been.
-When looking at E-84 ratings, ensure that the entire system has been both tested and approved.
-There currently isn’t a modular reusable temporary containment system that is one-hour fire rated.
-In most cases, as per ASHE’s NFPA 241 guidelines, a non-one hour fire rated temporary separation wall system is permitted when there is a working sprinkler system in place.
-Furthermore, if the sprinkler system needs to be deactivated for any reason, a fire watch protocol must be put in place until such time as the sprinkler system is working again.
-In these instances, both RealWall™ and LiteBarrier™ are excellent temporary separation choices as per ASHE’s NFPA 241 guidelines.
+Until recently, the industry had no options available for a one-hour fire-rated reusable temporary containment system.
+Per ASHE’s NFPA 241 guidelines, a non-one-hour fire-rated temporary separation wall system is permitted when there is a working sprinkler system in place.
+However, if the sprinkler system needs to be deactivated for any reason, a fire watch protocol must be put in place until the sprinkler system is working again.
+In these instances, both RealWall and LiteBarrier meet the requirements and provide excellent temporary separation choices.

 Having a Class A rating generally refers to the ASTM E84 standard for flame spread and smoke generation.
 But a one-hour rated wall generally is required to comply with the E84 Class A rating requirements as well.

 With the game-changing introduction of FireblockWall™ — the first and only reusable one-hour fire-rated modular temporary containment system – contractors have a great new option for maintaining safety standards while working efficiently.